zota/zota-for-woocommerce/readme.txt

 ![Zotapay Secure Payment](docs/images/zota-woocommerce-screenshot-6.jpg?raw=true "Zotapay Secure Payment")

-== FAQ ==
+== FAQ

 = What is Zota for WooCommerce?
-Payment gateway to Zotapay for WooCommerce that allows you to accept card payments.
+Payment gateway to Zotapay for WooCommerce that allows you to accept alternative payments from all over the world.

 = Is Zotapay account required?
 Yes!
 Zotapay account required to receive the needed credentials for Zotapay.

-= Is SSL certificate required?
-Yes!
-In order to make requests to Zotapay SSL certificate is required.
+In order to sign up, please contact [Zotapay Sales](https://zotapay.com/contact/).

 = Is test/sandbox mode available?
 Yes!
 Test/sandbox mode is available.
 Credentials for Zotapay sandbox are required.